Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

-The above conditions are exactly the original dynamics (including incompressibility), the condition that $v_t$ be optimal for each $\dot{\rho}_t$ (as in Theorem \ref{vel_sel_necc_cond_thm}), and a new \emph{costate equation}, describing the evolution of the costate $\lambda$ that enforces optimality.
+The above conditions are exactly the original dynamics (including incompressibility), the condition that $v_t$ be optimal for each $\partial_t \rho_t$ (as in Theorem \ref{vel_sel_necc_cond_thm}), and a new \emph{costate equation}, describing the evolution of the costate $\lambda$ that enforces optimality.
 Since optimal here means shortest path, the interpretation of the costate equation in the Riemannian context is as a geodesic equation.
-(In Riemannian geometry, the geodesic equation describes curves of zero intrinsic acceleration, and is usually derived via the Riemannian curvature.
+(In Riemannian geometry, the geodesic equation describes curves of zero intrinsic acceleration, and can also be derived via the Riemannian curvature.
 Here, these curves are derived via a variational principle instead.)
-We will write this geodesic equation in a more explicit form in the bounded energy case in the next section, and in the general case in the extended version of this article.

-So, on one hand, these necessary conditions describe geodesics/shortest paths in this Riemannian picture.
-On the other hand, since we have constructed the metric $m$ from the transfer cost in the optimal state-transfer problem, these are exactly flow fields which transfer states with minimal effort (i.e. with maximal efficiency).
-Thus, maximally efficient mixing fields must always be geodesics of this form.
+Thus, on one hand, these necessary conditions describe geodesics/shortest paths in this Riemannian framework.
+On the other hand, since we have constructed the metric $m$ from the transfer cost in the optimal state-transfer problem, these geodesics exactly describe flow fields which transfer states with minimal effort (i.e. with maximal efficiency).
+Therefore, maximally efficient mixing fields must always be geodesics of this form.